akvo/akvo-reporting/Documentation/tutorials/linked_reports/linked_reports.md

 ### Ghana pump status reports

 We will create two reports that display the same data, but with different granularity.
 The reports show how many pumps are working and how many are broken in Ghana.
 The difference between the reports is that the "parent" shows this on the region level.
-There are three regions in ghana.
+There are three regions in Ghana.
 The "child" report shows the status of the pumps for all districts in one region.

 ### Create the region level report (the parent)

-The report uses the same data souce, FLOW, as the crosstab tutorial report.
+The report uses the same data source, FLOW, as the crosstab tutorial report.
 We create a dataset, Regions, using this SQL:

 ```
 select